TaufeqRazakh/Faster-Jacobians-NF/README.md

 # Fast training of Autoregressive flows when using Sum-of-Squares Polynomial Flow

-[Normalising Flows](https://arxiv.org/abs/1505.05770) are a family of generative models.it is  a  transformation  of  a  simple probability distribution (e.g., a standard normal) into a more complex distribution by a sequence of invertible and differentiable mappings.
+[Normalising Flows](https://arxiv.org/abs/1505.05770) are a family of generative models.
+A  transformation  of  a  simple probability distribution (e.g., a standard normal) into a more complex distribution by a sequence of invertible and differentiable mappings.

 You might be familiar with the generative neural approaches namely
 + [generative adversarial networks(GANs)](https://arxiv.org/abs/1406.2661)